gtindo/django_starter/README.md

-# Django Startup
+# Django Starter

 ## Purpose

-Simple startup project for django using HTMl Over the Wire approach, and web components.
+Simple starter project for django using HTMl Over the Wire approach, and web components.

 ## TODO: